 Lance was glorious, beautiful, and so determined to follow his bliss.
 He may have been (in his words) a “fat-assed opportunist,” but even without his reality-TV show fame, I’m sure he would have ended up partying with Andy Warhol at the Factory and playing at CBGBs anyway.
 See his mother Pat Loud’s reminiscences of her son after his untimely death at age 50 here.
 His band, the Mumps, is here:

-10 Responses to “It’s that time of the year, plus cold, the Louds, and the Mumps”
+10 thoughts on “It’s that time of the year, plus cold, the Louds, and the Mumps”